[Refreshing Vacation Travel Diary] I left work for two weeks and went to Hokkaido

 Interesting things I found in Hokkaido

-This has nothing to do with Hokkaido, but...
+This has absolutely nothing to do with Hokkaido, but...

 You can even adjust the thickness!
-A vending machine that lets you make thickened coffee or cocoa.
+A vending machine that makes thickened coffee and cocoa.

 As expected of Hokkaido, local agricultural products are incredibly cheap